 Some dogs walk tall,

 A true terrier, Sky is tenacious, intelligent and eager to please.
-There are hints of a badger-hunting ancestor in her dim and distant past.
-She is always up for a midnight excursion and seems to relish the sense of surreptitious adventure.
+There are hints of a badger-baiting ancestor in her dim and distant past.
+She is always up for a nocturnal excursion and seems to relish the sense of surreptitious adventure.
 Sky was born to be a willing accomplice, roaming those Wicklow Mountains by misty moonlight.
 She really is a dog with an old soul.

 All toys are destroyed with ruthless efficiency, however indestructible they claim to be.
 It is important to understand that a Glen will always view possession as ten tenths of the law.
 Once your shoe is in her mouth, it is no longer your shoe.
 Sky has moved a full wheelie bin across an uneven yard in the pursuit of one petrified mouse.
 And her response to all smug, lanky dogs is simply to outrun them by cutting corners.
 We strongly suspect that the word ‘dogged’ was coined to describe the breed.

 Gutsy and brave, Glens can seem impervious to pain.
 Their propensity for rough and tumble may result in an occasional hidden injury, if you are not tuned in to your dog.
 Sky once climbed a Manx stone wall and scaled an oil tank whilst attempting to befriend a cat, only to fall several feet on to the stones below.
-Before we could grapple with the emotional trauma and contemplate one horrendous vet bill, she had jumped up wagging her tail.
-She immediately tried to climb the wall again, but not before we had thoroughly checked her over.
+Before we could grapple with the emotional trauma - and contemplate one horrendous vet bill - she had jumped up, wagging her tail.
+She tried to climb the wall again, but not before we had thoroughly checked her over.

 Date | Place of Birth:

 Registered with the IRISH KENNEL CLUB (GADHARCHUMANN NA hÉIREANN)